 You did your due diligence and tried to pick a safe nursing home for your loved one.
 However, your hard work does not guarantee that you will find a Kentucky nursing home that is free of abuse and neglect.
 Nursing home abuse or neglect is not your fault.
 It was out of your control, but you can control what happens next.

 If you have found that someone you love was the victim of neglect or abuse in a nursing home facility, a legal claim may be filed.
-Your loved one, or their estate, may recover damages, and an experienced Kentucky nursing home abuse attorney can help you protect your loved one's rights.
+Your loved one, or their estate, may recover damages, and experienced Louisvile nursing home abuse lawyers can help you protect your loved one's rights.

-If you believe your loved one is being subjected to nursing home abuse, you need to speak with an experienced Kentucky nursing home abuse attorney as soon as possible.
+If you believe your loved one is being subjected to nursing home abuse, you need to speak with our experienced Louisville nursing home abuse lawyers as soon as possible.
 Contact us online or call our office directly at 888.450.4456 to schedule a free consultation.